-How This Company Combines The Gig Economy Model With AI To Be More Productive | Fast Company

 How This Company Combines The Gig Economy Model With AI To Be More Productive

-A system called “flash teams” combines some of the most successful elements of the new way we work, but is it sustainable?

 Startups operating in the gig economy typically use software platforms to assemble disconnected armies of freelance contractors to perform simple tasks.
-Think of Uber, which allows customers around the globe to summon drivers to take them places from practically any street corner, to take them places using nothing more than a phone app.
+Think of Uber, which allows customers around the globe to summon drivers to take them places from practically any street corner, using nothing more than a phone app.

 Computer engineers at Stanford are taking things a step further for more skilled workers in the knowledge economy.
 They’ve invented something called flash teams.
 Although still somewhat experimental, flash teams use software platforms to break down complex work that requires collaboration, such as engineering and web design, into modules of specific tasks that the network hands off from freelancer to freelancer, in a virtual assembly line.
 Once the work is complete, those teams are dissolved, but they can potentially be recombined for other types of work in the future.